News - Newsletter

 TESS at the 2024 UN Biodiversity Conference

-At COP16, governments are expected to chart an accelerated action plan for the implementation of the KMGBF, which includes targets to conserve 30% of land, waters, and seas, restore 30% of all degraded ecosystems, and halt human-induced species extinctions by 2030.
-Countries are also expected to submit national targets, whether individually or as part of their national biodiversity strategies and action plans (NBSAPs), detailing how they will align with the KMGBF goals as per Decision 15/6 of COP15.
-Other important agenda items include advancing resource mobilization for the KMGBF, addressing finance and capacity gaps in developing countries, and seeking an agreement on the operationalization of the multilateral mechanism on benefit-sharing from digital sequence information (DSI) on genetic resources, including a global fund.
+At COP16, governments were expected to chart an accelerated action plan for the implementation of the KMGBF, which includes targets to conserve 30% of land, waters, and seas, restore 30% of all degraded ecosystems, and halt human-induced species extinctions by 2030.
+Countries were also expected to submit national targets, whether individually or as part of their national biodiversity strategies and action plans (NBSAPs), detailing how they will align with the KMGBF goals as per Decision 15/6 of COP15.
+Other important agenda items included advancing resource mobilization for the KMGBF, addressing finance and capacity gaps in developing countries, and seeking an agreement on the operationalization of the multilateral mechanism on benefit-sharing from digital sequence information (DSI) on genetic resources, including a global fund.

 We invite you to join us at COP16 where we will focus on pathways for international cooperation on nature-positive trade and its role in achieving the KMGBF and broader sustainable development goals.